 Several strategies can help bridge the gap between developed and underdeveloped countries.
 These strategies involve both internal efforts within underdeveloped countries and external support from developed nations and international organizations.

 Third, fostering sustainable economic growth is essential for creating jobs and reducing poverty.
 This involves diversifying the economy, promoting entrepreneurship, and investing in infrastructure.
 Underdeveloped countries often rely heavily on agriculture or natural resource extraction, which can be vulnerable to price fluctuations and environmental degradation.
 By diversifying the economy and developing manufacturing and service sectors, they can create more stable and sustainable sources of income.
-Furthermore, investing in infrastructure such as roads, ports, and energy systems is essential for facilitating trade and attracting investment.
+Beyond that, investing in infrastructure such as roads, ports, and energy systems is essential for facilitating trade and attracting investment.

 Fifth, addressing climate change and environmental degradation is crucial for ensuring long-term sustainability.
 Climate change disproportionately affects underdeveloped countries, which are often more vulnerable to extreme weather events and natural disasters.
-By investing in renewable energy, promoting sustainable agriculture, and protecting forests, underdeveloped countries can mitigate the impacts of climate change and preserve their natural resources.
+Which means by investing in renewable energy, promoting sustainable agriculture, and protecting forests, underdeveloped countries can mitigate the impacts of climate change and preserve their natural resources.
 Developed countries have a responsibility to provide financial and technical assistance to help underdeveloped countries adapt to climate change and transition to a low-carbon economy.

 FAQ